Regional 2 North: League table

+Green background is the promotion place.
+Pink background are the relegation places.
+Updated: 3 November 2024 Source:

 2022–23

-Participating teams and locations

 This was the first season following the Rugby Football Union (RFU) Adult Competition Review.
 The league had some similarities with North 1 East as three clubs returned, but was smaller (14 teams reduced to 12) and the vast majority of Yorkshire RFU clubs were allocated to Regional 2 North East.
 The league was supplemented by the top five sides from Durham/Northumberland 1 together with three from North 1 West and one each from North 2 West and Yorkshire 1.